Livestreaming web audio and video

 Note: It's potentially easier to stream audio using non-streaming formats because unlike video there are no keyframes.

 In order to stream live audio and video, you will need to run specific streaming software on your server or use third-party services.

 GStreamer is an open source cross-platform multimedia framework that allows you to create a variety of media-handling components, including streaming components.
 Through its plugin system, GStreamer provides support for more than a hundred codecs (including MPEG-1, MPEG-2, MPEG-4, H.261, H.263, H.264, RealVideo, MP3, WMV, and FLV.)

-GStreamer plugins such as souphttpclientsink and shout2send exist to stream media over HTTP.
-You can also integrate with Python's Twisted framework or use something like Flumotion (open source streaming software).
+GStreamer plugins such as souphttpclientsink and shout2send exist to stream media over HTTP or you can also integrate with Python's Twisted framework.

 For RTMP transfer you can use the Nginx RTMP Module.

 SHOUTcast is a cross-platform proprietary technology for streaming media.
 Developed by Nullsoft, it allows digital audio content in MP3 or AAC format to be broadcast.
 For web use, SHOUTcast streams are transmitted over HTTP.